 The 2019 RStudio conference, rstudio::conf, was definitely one of the best conferences I’ve ever attended.
 The other attendees are the nicest and the talks were useful and well put together.
 However, I don’t feel like I got the most out of it.
 This blog post intends to be some basics facts for setting expectations and tricks for getting more out of the conference.
 This is mainly for people going to another RStudio conference (here’s looking at you, future me), but maybe not people that really have it together.
-More for people that do things, like say, procrastinate for a year before finally putting up a blog post about going to the RStudio conference.

 I don’t really care about dress code, but I’ve definitely been underdressed other conferences and would prefer to not do that again. rstudio::conf seemed to be on the very casual side of business casual.
 I mostly only paid attention to how other men dressed, so that might not hold true for different groups.
 Most of the guys had chinos/nice jeans and a button-down, but there were guys with nice t-shirts and jeans.
 That said, I was wearing chinos/nice jeans and a button-down, so maybe I just noticed those outfits more.
 I tend to be way more worried about me standing out than if some else sticks out because of their clothing.
 I think most people at conferences do that.
 When wearing jeans and a button-down shirt, I never know if I’m supposed to tuck in the shirt.
 I looked to see what other men were doing, and there was not a consensus at all.
 So, tucked or untucked shirts with jeans are fine.
 A suit would be good too since I saw a few of those.
-The RStudio community is pretty open, and if you wanted to wear a raggedy shirt or a tuxedo, you could probably do it.

 When traveling with business clothes, I pack carefully and hang them up in the bathroom when I take a hot shower to steam them a little bit.
 So far, that’s always worked well for me, but I know people that have a travel steamer and swear by it.
 There’s almost always an iron in the room if needed.